Was it “I am looking so gorgeous today”?

 Your negative self-talk didn’t happen overnight.
 There is a good chance you have been telling yourself the same messages, over and over until you eventually accepted them as true.
 That is the power of consistency.
 Now is the time to change that consistency for the better!
 We need to hear a message multiple times before we accept it.
 Instead of any negative messages you have been feeding yourself, choose a kinder, more supportive message.
 For example – instead of “I’m so mad at myself for eating all those chips.
 I have no willpower.
 I’m unhealthy and never going to lose weight.”
 Try, “Those chips were delicious and I enjoyed them.
 I will make an effort to eat a fresh healthy dinner tonight and stay on track with my healthy weight loss goals.”

-Remember – your body hears everything your mind says…
+Remember – your Healthy Body hears everything your mind says…

 Write down one thing you love about yourself in the morning.
 Write it in your journal, on a sticky note on the fridge or in lipstick on your bathroom mirror.
 Whenever you catch yourself in negative self talk, stop, take a deep breath, smile and bring your thoughts to the thing you love about yourself that you wrote down that morning.
 Practice this every day for 3 months and notice how your self talk and internal beliefs start to change and in turn how your actions and habits also change.
 Your inner dialogue will grow wiser with practice and your self talk will become more positive and kind.